Imagining Peace: Tickets now on sale!

 On Saturday, November 10th, we will bring together PeaceQuest supporters, affiliates from other cities, peace activists, Kingston friends of PeaceQuest.
 This day-long session will be in Kingston City Hall’s Memorial Room, a lofty public space featuring stained glass representations of Great War battles.

-We’ve invited two special guests to help us with our reflection:
+We’ve invited a special keynote to help us with our reflection:

 - Peace scholar Paul Rogers, author of Why We’re Losing the War on Terror and numerous other books.
 Regularly interviewed on CBC-Radio’s Sunday Edition, he is Professor of Peace Studies at the University of Bradford and Global Security Consultant with Oxford Research Group.
 Paul has worked in the field of international security, arms control and political violence for over thirty years.

-In the afternoon, we’ll engage with a panel of peace promoters who will help us deepen our reflection.
+In the afternoon, we’ll engage with a panel of local and national peace promoters who will help us deepen our reflection.